Bskasan/Docker_Learn_CW/readme.md

 <img width="808" alt="1" src="https://github.com/Bskasan/Docker_Learn_CW/assets/53233822/ef1806fa-1933-4804-8101-52c61809cdd1">

 ### Docker File
 - Docker File is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using Docker build, users can create an automated build that executes several command-line instructions in succession.
-Docker can build
+Docker can build images automatically by reading the instructions from Docker File.

+DOCKER FILE ----> docker build ----> DOCKER IMAGE ---> docker run ---> DOCKER CONTAINER